-In Brief: The beast variation of the dragon mas is said to be one third of the Dragon/Devil mas; the remaining two thirds being the Gownmen and Imps.
-A popular Mas, the history and performance practice of the Dragon character varies widely, as Caribbean festival drama assimilates and plays upon variations of Dragons referenced in different cultures.
-Folk traditions have impacted the performance of dragon play.
-When played as an independent mas, for instance, Chinese dragons are often portrayed as wise, and can be benevolent, whereas the European tradition of dragons is associated with destruction and mayhem.
-When not played as part of a devil band, a dragon would not be considered to “the beast”.
+In Brief: The beast is a variation of the dragon mas, and one-third of the Dragon/Devil mas band; the remaining two-thirds being the Gownmen and Imps.
+A popular Mas, the history and performance practice of the Dragon character varies widely.
+Caribbean festival drama assimilates and plays upon variations of Dragons referenced in different cultures.
+When played as an independent mas, for instance, Chinese dragons are often portrayed as wise and can be benevolent, whereas the European tradition of dragons is associated with destruction and mayhem.
+When not played as part of a devil band, a dragon is not considered “the beast”.
 Rather, the beast is partially defined by its role in being “chained up” and “released”.
-The dragon/beast is heavily associated with the book of revelation and is generally chained or caged somehow (controlled by an imp, noted as the Key Imp for its ability to “unlock” the beast) and is representative of the gates of hell and underworld.
-In Mas portrayal, dragons often rush at audience members, frightening them, before being restrained by an imp.
+The dragon/beast is heavily associated with the book of revelation and is generally chained or caged somehow (controlled by an imp, noted as the Key Imp for its ability to “unlock” the beast).
+The beast often represents the gates of hell and underworld.
+In Caribbean Mas portrayal, dragons often rush at audience members, frightening them, before being restrained by an imp.

 Video Gallery: n/a

 Mas Origins and History: